C.O.R.E.

 -

-We meet twice a month, 3 hours each time for live online sessions via zoom.
+We meet 4 times per section, 1.5 hours each time for 3 live online sessions via Zoom followed by one live integration session.

 We have a teacher’s assistant assigned to each faculty, and they also can support in making sure that communication is happening smoothly.